Essex

 Essex is a low-lying county with a flat coastline.
-It contains pockets of ancient woodland, including Epping Forest in the south-west, and in the north-east shares Dedham Vale area of outstanding natural beauty with Suffolk.
+It contains pockets of ancient woodland, including Epping Forest in the south-west, and in the north-east shares Dedham Vale national landscape with Suffolk.
 The coast is one of the longest of any English county, at 562 miles (905 km).
 It is deeply indented by estuaries, the largest being those of the Stour, which forms the Suffolk border, the Colne, Blackwater, Crouch, and the Thames in the south.
 Parts of the coast are wetland and salt marsh, including a large expanse at Hamford Water, and it contains several large beaches.

 What is now Essex was occupied by the Trinovantes tribe during the Iron Age.
 They established a settlement at Colchester, which is the oldest recorded town in Britain.
 The town was conquered by the Romans but subsequently sacked by the Trinovantes during the Boudican revolt.
 In the Early Middle Ages the region was invaded by the Saxons, who formed the Kingdom of Essex; they were followed by the Vikings, who after winning the Battle of Maldon were able to extract the first Danegeld from King Æthelred.
 After the Norman Conquest much of the county became a royal forest, and in 1381 the populace of the county were heavily involved in the Peasants' Revolt.
 The subsequent centuries were more settled, and the county's economy became increasingly tied to that of London; in the nineteenth century the railways allowed coastal resorts such as Clacton-on-Sea to develop and the Port of London to shift downriver to Tilbury.
 Subsequent development has included the new towns of Basildon and Harlow, the development of the Harwich International Port, and petroleum industry.